Also, due to heavy reliance on Walking Spoiler at the end of Episode 2/"Ties That Bind - Part 2", browse through at your own risk.

 - In Episode 4, if Javi fails the prompt to dodge Kate's out-of-control vehicle, Conrad will save him by shoving him out of the way and get fatally run over himself.

 - Screw This, I'm Outta Here!: If he survives Episode 2 and 3, Conrad is against the group's plan to save David from Joan and plans to leave Richmond once the Herd dissipate.
 Subverted later as he returns to help Javi when things become out of controlled.

-- Took a Level in Kindness: After Episode 2, Conrad had finally cool down and returns to his usual nice demeanor when Javi first met him.
-In fact, after Badger's death, he tries to find some composure and opt to leave Richmond instead of helping the group to overthrow Joan.
+- Took a Level in Kindness: After Episode 2, Conrad finally cools down and returns to his usual nice demeanor.
+In fact, after Badger's death, he opts to leave Richmond to find some composure.

 - What the Hell, Hero?: He is appalled to learn that Clementine was once with the New Frontier.